Neural Feature Learning in Function Space: Dependence Approximation and Feature Learning

 \subsection{Low Rank Approximation of Statistical Dependence}

 In learning applications, the joint distribution $P_{X, Y}$ is typically unknown with enormous complexity, making direct computation or estimation of $\lpmi_{X; Y}$ infeasible.
-We now introduce learning $\lpmi_{X; Y}$ from data samples, by considering its rank-$k$ approximation $\mdnl{k}(\lpmi_{X; Y})$ for given $k \geq 1$.
+To tackle this problem, we consider the representation of $\lpmi_{X; Y}$ using features of $X$ and $Y$, and develop the feature learning algorithms that can be effectively implemented on $(X, Y)$ samples.